 Consider the best time to make the increase.
 While the best time varies with each business, you might consider raising prices:

 - after you've just upgraded a product or service or won an award as consumers are more amenable to paying more for a better product or service

 - when demand is high - if you're a services business consider raising prices when you're booked up 75% to 80% of the time

 Be transparent and give customers plenty of notice so that they can budget for the increase.
 Regulations, ethics, or customer satisfaction may require you to notify some customers early of an impending increase, especially in services industries.

 Announce the increase gently, using words such as adjustment or update.
 Give customers both a percentage increase and the actual amount.
 Communicate it with signs, through emails, and one-on-one.
 Be sure to contact key customers directly before making a general announcement.
 If they are upset, talk through what led to your decision.

 Remember to highlight the benefits of your product or service and how it adds value.
-And tell them if the increase is because of increases in your costs, such as labor or supply chain costs.
+And tell them if the increase is because of increases in your costs, such as labour or supply chain costs.
 Also, if it’s been awhile since you last increased prices, mention that in your communication.

 5. Measure the results

 You'll want to measure the results to change course if necessary.
 Listen carefully to any feedback from customers and respond appropriately.
 Also, consider surveying customers.
 Keep your eye on the numbers.
-If you see sales falling significantly or profitability falling, take time to analyze the situation and consider making adjustments.
+If you see sales falling significantly or profitability falling, take time to analyse the situation and consider making adjustments.
 Accounting software, like Xero, can help you with this analysis through up-to-date accounting reports.

 Experiment with pricing